Hastings Lees-Smith

-Hastings Bertrand Lees-Smith PC (26 January 1878 – 18 December 1941) was a British Liberal turned Labour politician who was briefly in the cabinet as President of the Board of Education in 1931.
+Hastings Bertrand Lees-Smith (26 January 1878 – 18 December 1941) was a British Liberal turned Labour politician who was briefly in the cabinet as President of the Board of Education in 1931.
 He was the acting Leader of the Opposition and Leader of the Labour Party (as chairman of the Parliamentary Labour Party) from 1940 until his death, during the time Clement Attlee was in government.

 Family background

 Lees-Smith was from an army family.
 His father was a major in the Royal Artillery and he was born in British India.
 He was educated at Aldenham School, as a cadet at the Royal Military Academy, Woolwich, and Queen's College, Oxford.
 Rejecting a military career, he chose academia and was appointed as a lecturer in Public Administration at the London School of Economics in 1906, where he remained throughout his political career.
 He was also Chairman of the Executive Committee of Ruskin College, Oxford, from 1907 to 1909.
 He resigned on appointment as Professor of Public Administration at the University of Bristol.

 In 1909, he went on an extended tour of India to lecture at Bombay on economics and advise on economics teaching.
 As a result of his experiences he wrote Studies in Indian Economics.
 He joined a territorial regiment in 1915, and was wounded as a stretcher bearer on the Western Front and invalided out of the armed forces in 1917.

 He married Joyce Holman in 1915, and they had two children.

 In 1938, he distributed 40 British passports to German Jews in Frankfurt, thus aiding their escape.
 The Chest of Surprises describes the Lees-Smith family history.